 Erica Wolfe Burke, Archivist/Librarian

-The Folklife Center's activities are made possible in part by financial support from the Folk Arts Program of the New York State Council on the Arts, a state agency.
+The Folklife Center's activities are made possible in part by financial support from the Folk Arts Program of the New York State Council on the Arts with support of Governor Andrew M. Cuomo and the New York State Legislature.